AlfaBlok/v4-gamma-hook/README.md

 This is currently a research exploration.
 The concepts and results are presented in the linked markdown file and notebook.

+## Contribute

+Please feel free to contribute to the project and participate in the research.
+Planning to use Github native tooling around the repo for discussions, issues, etc.

+## Acknowledgments

+Special thanks to [oktep](https://github.com/oktep) for his support and help on this project.
+He helped inspire this  becoming a possible project for the Atrium Uniswap V4 Incubator Program and shared insightful feedback on the earliest versions of this research.

 ## License